jakestanley/jacodemon/Readme.md

 ### Bugs

+- Play button is not disabled if you haven't selected a map yet
+- Last map...
-- Last map is not updated unless you restart the application
+    - is not updated unless you restart the application
+    - should probably use launch config for reproduction?
 - If you quit during saving the replay buffer, then the replay buffer does not get renamed

 ### Out of scope features